CPM library

 values += update.weights.flatten()

-## compile output
+# compile output

 output = {

-"trial" : trial.trial.astype(int), # trial number
+"trial" : trial.trial.astype(int), # trial numbers

-"policy" : response.policies, # policies
+"policy" : choice_rule.policies, # policies

-"response" : model_choice, # choice based on the policy
+"response" : model_choice, # model's choice

-"reward" : reward, # reward of the chosen action
+"reward" : reward, # received reward

 "values" : values, # updated values

-"dependent" : numpy.array([response.policies[1]]), # dependent variable
+# dependent variable

 }